blinkupsdk/docs/README.md

 ## Out-of-the-box UI

-The bLinkup SDK provides a complete user interface which can perform all of the functions listed above and requires only a couple lines of code.
+The BlinkUp SDK provides a complete user interface which can perform all of the functions listed above and requires only a couple lines of code.

 - SwiftUi